How to write a winning first email to a potential client

+Are they effective?
+No, not really, much the same as a cold calling was.
 So, how do you go about getting new customers?

 Certainly, it is more cost-effective.
-But is it improving ROI at a better rate than the traditional cold calling?
+But is it improving ROI at a better rate than traditional cold calling?

 - For every $1 spent on email marketing, companies can expect a $44 return

 - Email marketing is 40X more effective than attempting to get new customers via social media

 - 92% of adults who are online do have an email

 - 99% of email users check their inbox every day, 58% of whom do it first thing in the morning.

 Now that you know how powerful email marketing can be, how do you engage in “cold-calling” emails?